 - Relax in a thermal hot spring overlooking a peaceful lake surrounded by snow capped mountains

-Get ready to begin your New Zealand adventure!
-Get to know your fellow travelers while becoming acquainted with the most populated city on the South Island.
-Check out the Cardboard Cathedral, built to temporarily replace the city’s cathedral after the 2011 earthquake; relax in the botanical gardens; and even do some souvenir shopping at Re:START, a funky mall built out of colorful shipping containers!
+Begin your New Zealand adventure–get to know your fellow travelers while becoming acquainted with the most populated city on the South Island.
+Check out the Cardboard Cathedral, built to temporarily replace the city’s cathedral after the 2011 earthquake, relax in the botanical gardens, and even do some souvenir shopping at Re:START, a funky mall built out of colorful shipping containers!

 Admire the stunning Lake Tekapo and relax in thermal hot springs right on the shore of the lake while enjoying the mountain views.
 Lake Tekapo is far away from the lights and glow of cities, and is the largest dark sky reserve in the world.
 This means the stargazing here cannot be beat!
 As the sun sets, the sky at Tekapo comes alive, and you’ll be able to admire the constellations, meteor showers, planets, and glowing stars that make Tekapo such an otherworldly experience.
 We will enjoy a guided tour to learn about the Tekapo’s amazing night skies with a unique combination of astronomy and storytelling.
 The best part of the tour comes when we revisit the hot pools to star gaze while relaxing on a floating hammock.
 You’ll feel like you’re soaking in the stars!